wawandx/google_recaptcha_rk/README.md

-## Apa itu Google reCAPTCHA
+## What is Google reCAPTCHA?

-Google reCAPTCHA membantu melindungi situs web dari aktivitas spam atau perangkat lunak berbahaya.
+Google reCAPTCHA helps protect websites from spam activity or malicious software.

 ### Server Requirements